NAVADMC/ADSM/README-WIP.md

 # ADSM (Animal Disease Spread Model)
-An application with Desktop and Web Based GUI for creating a simulation model to assist decision making and education in evaluating animal disease incursions.
+A Frontend application with Desktop and Web Based GUI for creating a simulation model to assist decision making and education in evaluating animal disease incursions.
-This repo is the primary repo for the ADSM project and houses the main GUI that users will be interacting with.
+This repo is the primary repo for the ADSM project and houses the main Frontend that users will be interacting with.
 It creates scenarios by storing their parameters in a SQLite file and displays results after running a simulation.
 A more detailed breakdown of this application will follow.